The opportunity for independent businesses

-From our research and experience with the creative sector in Scotland we believe that:
+Our research and experience with the creative sector in Scotland informed us that:

-There is a lack of knowledge or experience to envision how creative industries could help tourism businesses and increase the levels of innovation within an organisation.
+There is a lack of knowledge or experience to envision how creative industries could help independent businesses and increase the levels of innovation within an organisation.

 There is a lack of confidence in building business opportunities amongst creative individuals/groups.

-There is an interest from the tourism sector to work with creative business to create authentic, hands-on experiences but resilience to invest time or money in setting up these relationships.
+There is an interest from sectors to work with creative businesses, including tourism, healthcare, hospitality, and personal self-care, to create authentic, hands-on experiences but resilience to invest time or money in setting up these relationships.

-There is a desire for more joined up thinking between people working in culture, heritage and the arts and those in the tourism sector.
+There is a desire for more joined-up thinking between people working in culture, heritage and the arts and those in the tourism, healthcare, and hospitality sectors.

-Tourism businesses want a point of contact who would be able to arrange personalised activities for their clients.
+Tourism businesses, for example, want a point of contact who would be able to arrange personalised activities for their clients.

 There is a lack of confidence amongst creative individuals/groups in building business opportunities.